 When I graduated from Cornell University in the early 1990s, I wasn’t thinking about business.
 I wanted adventure.
 I wanted to experience first-hand the vast world I had read about.
 I figured photojournalism was the fastest way to dive in deep, so I packed some cameras and moved to Moscow, Russia, where Gorbachev had just dissolved our Cold War enemy.

 I found the adventure.
 The New York Times hired me as Moscow bureau photographer and I crisscrossed Russia’s 11 time zones and 13 of the 15 republics, from Kaliningrad to Chukotka, from the Trans-Dniester Republic to Sakhalin Island.
 It was a difficult yet hopeful time for the country, and I couldn’t get enough of it.
 In October 1993 I finally pushed it too far.
 Covering a coup attempt against Russian president Boris Yeltsin, I became trapped in a vicious gunfight and was shot through the chest.
 Bullets splintered my ribs and punctured my lungs, liver, and diaphragm.
 When I inhaled the air bubbled in through the hole in my side.
 I nearly bled out.
-As I recovered, I realized I needed a new path.
+As I recovered, I realized I needed to recalibrate my career.

 Opportunity was opening up throughout the Russian economy.
 I co-founded three businesses in Russia and sold two of them to Kodak, our biggest investor.
 I still took pictures and wrote articles, but began focus on business stories.
 I loved nothing more than the zero-to-one phase of startups, but I also loved the adventure of journalism and impact of storytelling.
 So I alternated: I returned to the US to work at a Silicon Valley startup, then moved to Spain, Kenya, and Germany for journalism, then relocated to Ukraine to negotiate magazine publishing deals for Gruner + Jahr, the Hamburg-based company I had met when I had a Fulbright.